IBM Displaywriter System: Reception and Sales

 Unlike some of IBM's other distributed solutions of this era, such as the System/23, 5520 and 5280, which floundered and had limited sales, the Displaywriter was initially a modest success.
-Tom Willmott, director of User Programs at International Data Corporation in the early 1980's, estimated that roughly 200,000 units had shipped within the first two years of the Displaywriter going on sale to the public.
+Tom Willmott, director of User Programs at International Data Corporation in the early 1980s, estimated that roughly 200,000 units had shipped within the first two years of the Displaywriter going on sale to the public.
 Initial reception of the Displaywriter was also favorable.
 The Textpack software, especially Textpack 4 and 6 with multitasking and macro support, had word processing features that were considered advanced at the time, and the user interface was reported as being simple to navigate.
 The 8" disks at the time were cheaper, less prone to data corruption, and could hold more data than the contemporaneous 320k 5 1/4" floppies.
 However, the IBM Personal Computer line, which went on the market in 1981, had even better sales numbers in the same timeframe and as the PC and clone market exploded, Displaywriter sales quickly fell off to near zero in the United States by the end of 1983.
 According to Computerworld Magazine, one anonymous technician had installed more than 200 Displaywriter workstations between 1982 and 1983, but only a total of 11 in 1984.
 At that point, DisplayWrite software had been announced and introduced for the PC line, and critically, a PC cost around $5,000 at the time, whereas a fully equipped Displaywriter could cost as much as $14,000.
 For most businesses, an IBM PC or a PC compatible was the obvious choice.